OWASP/owasp-mastg/Document/0x06a-Reverse-Engineering-and-Tampering-Android.md

 PANDA is another QEMU-based dynamic analysis platform.
 Similar to DroidScope, PANDA can be extended by registering callbacks that are triggered upon certain QEMU events.
 The twist PANDA adds is its record/replay feature.
 This allows for an iterative workflow: The reverse engineer records an execution trace of some the target app (or some part of it) and then replays it over and over again, refining his analysis plugins with each iteration.

 PANDA comes with some premade plugins, such as a stringsearch tool and a syscall tracer.
 Most importantly, it also supports Android guests and some of the DroidScope code has even been ported over.
 Building and running PANDA for Android (“PANDROID”) is relatively straightforward.
-To test it, clone Moiyx’s git repository14 and build PANDA as follows:
+To test it, clone Moiyx’s git repository14 and build PANDA as follows:MM

 As of this writing, Android versions up to 4.4.1 run fine in PANDROID, but anything newer than that won’t boot.
 Also, the Java level introspection code only works on the specific Dalvik runtime of Android 2.3.
 Anyways, older versions of Android seem to run much faster in the emulator, so if you plan on using PANDA sticking with Gingerbread is probably best.
 For more information, check out the extensive documentation in the PANDA git repo: